idnorton/idnorton.github.io/_posts/2015-05-10-Christmas-lights-for-Tracy.md

 ---
 layout: default
-title: "RGB garden lights for Christmas!"
+title: "What do I buy my sister for Christmas?"

 ---
-## What do I buy my sister for Christmas?

 So I'm always a bit stuck for what to get people for presents for birthdays, Christmas, Yule or whatever.
 This year I came up with an idea of what to get my sister Tracy for Christmas.
 Some garden lights, but not just ordinary garden lights, RGB ones!

 And so the idea began.